How to Follow Up After an Interview

 Waiting for the phone to ring after a job interview is much like waiting for a call from your crush.
 It’s painful.

-In the final few sentences, relate specifically to a project or aspect of the company and how you can contribute.
-You want to show that you listened to the interviewer and that you researched the company.
-If he gave you a timeline, mention you will follow up again before then.
-You can end with another “thank you” and a solid statement such as “I look forward to hearing from you.”
+Before closing, mention a specific project or aspect of the company that excites you and how you can contribute.
+This shows you paid attention during the interview and did your research.
+If the interviewer gave you a timeline, mention that you’ll follow up again before then.
+End with another thank-you and a confident statement such as, “I look forward to hearing from you.

 Posted: December 2, 2016